 There’s also talk about female condoms in Ancient Greece and the nuptials of King Minos of Crete and his wife, Pasiphae.
 Poor Pasiphae would use a primitive internal goat bladder condom to protect her from her husband’s semen, which was made up of ‘serpents and scorpions’.

-It sounds like a plain old-fashioned STD to me, but the son of Zeus and Europa might say that as his semen killed his mistress.
+It sounds like a plain old-fashioned STI to me, but the son of Zeus and Europa might say that as his semen killed his mistress.
 Minos and his anthropoidal semen are mythology, but there’s some truth in the origin of the internal condom.

 What is a Modern Female Condom?